jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 Another change that will need to be implemented is the use of a nodal function.
 The original Whitebox GAT tool allows for use of a constant or a quadratic.
 This tool only allows the former.
+This tool interpolates vector points into a raster surface using an inverse-distance weighted scheme.

 *Parameters*: